 BSc (Hons) (SW) MSST LCGI

-He has developed a variety of skills throughout his early career, having previously worked within the F.A.S.T. team as a placement student throughout the 2017/2018 academic year.
+He has developed a variety of skills throughout his early career, having previously worked within the F.A.S.T. team as an intern throughout the 2017/2018 academic year.
 In addition to his experience within a clinical setting, he has worked in a variety of sports, such as football, athletics, cross country and hockey.
 Leslie has also provided soft tissue work at a multitude of sports events, including the London Marathon, Cambridge Half-Marathon, Brentwood Half-Marathon and Nuclear races.
 He additionally spent four years volunteering as a swimming instructor at a local swimming club for the disabled.

 Leslie is a football and athletics enthusiast.
 Between 2013-15, he completed six Dirty Dozen obstacle course races, including an 18km run with over 25 military style obstacles.
 His current sporting interests lie within strength and conditioning and cross country running.